Dimensional analysis: Formulation

+A quantity that has all exponents null is said to have dimension one.

 The unit chosen to express a physical quantity and its dimension are related, but not identical concepts.
 The units of a physical quantity are defined by convention and related to some standard; e.g., length may have units of metres, feet, inches, miles or micrometres; but any length always has a dimension of L, no matter what units of length are chosen to express it.
 Two different units of the same physical quantity have conversion factors that relate them.
 For example, 1 in = 2.54 cm; in this case 2.54 cm/in is the conversion factor, which is itself dimensionless.
 Therefore, multiplying by that conversion factor does not change the dimensions of a physical quantity.

 There are also physicists who have cast doubt on the very existence of incompatible fundamental dimensions of physical quantity, although this does not invalidate the usefulness of dimensional analysis.